 5. Be self-sufficient: An instinctual awareness of its needs drives an animal to do whatever it needs to do to sustain itself.
 Sometimes they get help from each other, as in the case of wolves and lions that tend to go hunting in packs, yet most of them tend to rely on their own abilities to feed, defend and take care of their young ones.
 Bears and squirrels, for instance, prepare for long, harsh winters by gathering food when the weather is warmer and then storing it.
 Most animals quickly teach their young ones the survival skills they need to exist in the world within a short span of time.
 This doesn’t mean that we should isolate ourselves and refuse help from others, but we should take responsibility for meeting our own needs by engaging in regular acts of self-care.

 The next time you find yourself in nature, pause and take a good look around you.
 Look at the first creature that you see and ask yourself, “What could life possibly be like for this creature?
-What can this animal teach me about being a better person now?”
+Is there anything that animals can teach me about becoming a better person?”

 You can be sure that the animal will have a personalized message that’s relevant and meaningful for your life’s journey.